jiangjilian/zircons_recognition/README.md

 1. Please start with main file: "main.py", training models and predicting zircons types of JH zircons and Tibet zircons.
 2. All other (function) files in "models.py" are called in the function train().
 3. Other figures in the paper shall be easy to reproduce with the provided function file "plot_fun.py".
+4. Models include SVM,WSVM,TSVM and RF.
+TSVM is selected as our working model for its best performance.